kprgautam/TestAutomation/README.md

 ## Running the Tests
 This particular project is written using ROBOT framework, kindly run the project in an IDE with ROBOT framework installed.
+Kindly use new login credentials as they expire after every 24 hours.